broeker/jumpsuit/src/pages/index.md

     And way less fun to fly.
   title: ''
 mainbody:
-  content: >
+  content: >-

-    For more than a quarter of a century, the vast majority our effort has been focused almost entirely on the backend: early CGI scripts led to the first "database-driven" websites and finally to the rise of the content management system.
+    For more than a quarter of a century, the vast majority of our effort has been focused almost entirely on the backend: early CGI scripts led to the first "database-driven" websites and finally to the rise of the content management system.
 Drupal and other next generation backend frameworks may play a central role in this new world, but they are now a secondary concern.

     On the modern web, data comes not only from Drupal or WordPress but from